captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 I did like them!
 ---
-I thought they were just..
+I thought they were just...
 ---
 weird plants.
 ---